Scheidegg (Rigi): Transport

+History

 The summit of Scheidegg was once the site of a large hotel, built in 1830.
 The reduction in tourism due to World War I, and the subsequent change in tourism from overnight stays to day trips, resulted in the closure of the hotel and its eventual demolition in 1943/4.

 The Cinema Museum in London has rare home movie footage of the town in 1946.